 The user will receive an email notification informing them that they have been added to the organization.

-Org admins have the ability to create new DNAnexus accounts on behalf of the org.
+Org admins have the ability to create new DNAnexus accounts on behalf of the org, provided the org is covered by a license that enables account provisioning.
 The user will then receive an email with instructions to activate their account and set their password.

 Here you can specify a username (e.g.